alphagov/govuk-design-system/src/patterns/passwords/index.md

 - make them enter their password twice and automatically compare them

 #### Showing and hiding passwords
-One common method for helping users type passwords is a show/hide button near the password input.
-When the password is hidden, the button will change the input styling to 'show' the password.
-When the password is visible, the button will 'hide' the password again.
+It's common for services to help users type passwords with a '[show password](https://github.com/alphagov/govuk-design-system-backlog/issues/240)' button to let users see their password if they want to.

 When there are two or more password fields on a page, the 'show' and 'hide' labels for each password input must be different.

-For example, you can label the input "Password" as "show first password" and label the second input "Re-enter password" as "show second re-entered password".
+For example, you can label the input "Password" as "show password" and label the second input "Re-enter password" as "show re-entered password".

 ### Allow users to paste their password